Sunday, May 31, 2015

 -- Gustave Flourens, head of the Belleville guard, December 6, 1870

-* They look back to the Revolution, when conscripts in aristocratic armies did flee from ultra-motivated French volunteersand believe that 500,000 Parisians, armed, trained and ardently motivated, will overwhelm the 200,000 Prussians, who are unfree and forced to fight.
+• So now they believed that 500,000 Parisians, armed, trained and ardently motivated, would overwhelm the 200,000 Prussians, who were unfree and forced to fight.

 But:

-• German soldiers too have a reason for fighting: Please read on.
+• German soldiers too have a historic reason for fighting: Please scroll down.

 • The Prussian proximity makes surprise impossible, due to spies and noise: Parisians "... are so glad to fight that they let us know an hour in advance."